dis-organization/dirigible/README.md

 <!-- badges: end -->

-A fresh attempt at vapour.
-GDAL for R using a headers appraoch.
+GDAL headers for R. (A fresh attempt at vapour with a firmer re-use basis).

 ## Installation